RainbowMiner/RainbowMiner/README.md

 ```

 - press `Ctrl+A`, then `d` to detach from screen (imagine you want to disconnect your ssh session)
-- enter `screen -r` to reconnect to screen
+- enter `screen -R RainbowMiner` to reconnect to screen

 #### 4. Enter basic information